 Blink cameras might not be as smart as Arlo’s models, but they still have a lot going for them.
-Blink keeps it simple by offering just three camera options: the Blink Indoor, Blink Outdoor, and Blink Mini.
+Blink offers five camera options: the Blink Indoor, Blink Outdoor 3, Blink Outdoor 4, Blink Mini, and Blink Mini Pan-Tilt.

-The Blink Indoor and Blink Outdoor are both battery-powered, wire-free cameras, so they’re a piece of cake to install.
-And best of all, both of these cameras have two-year battery lives.
+The Blink Indoor and both Blink Outdoor cameras all battery-powered, wire-free cameras, so they’re a piece of cake to install.
+Best of all, these cameras have a two-year battery life.
 Compare that to Arlo’s roughly six-month-long battery life.

 Blink cameras can’t measure up to Arlo’s 4K tech specs, but, to be honest, you don’t really need 4K resolution to get a crisp, clear image of your yard (or living room, or driveway).
 Blink cameras’ 1080p resolution is enough to give you a clear view of objects and faces, and it takes up less internet bandwidth than 4K.